 We are privileged to have an amazing Board of Trustees who oversee FRRME.
 The Board is legally responsible to the Charity Commission for the work of the organisation.
 Our team of trustees includes a former British Government Head of Mission to Iraq and a serving Foreign and Commonwealth Office official.
 The Chair of the Board of Trustees is Pastor David Harland, who leads the City Coast Church in Hove.

-It was with considerable sadness that the Foundation for Relief and Reconciliation in the Middle East (FRRME) said goodbye to the its founding President, Canon Andrew White, with the Board reluctantly accepting his resignation on 28th October 2016.
+In 2016 FRRME said goodbye to the its founding President, Canon Andrew White, following his resignation on 28th October 2016.
 Andrew has been an inspirational leader and his vision has helped to ensure that FRRME became established in the region as a force for good for both Iraqi Christians and other religious minorities, promoting their cause and giving voice to many persecuted minorities.
-As many supporters of FRRME will be aware, Andrew has battled multiple sclerosis for over 20 years while continuing his tireless efforts to make people on all continents aware of the plight of these people.
-Both FRRME and FRRME America have accepted his decision to resign on health grounds.

 Endorsements of our work